rtoal/ple/gleam/README.md

 For those who want to download and code from your desired editor, you can visit [Gleam's Webpage](https://gleam.run/getting-started/installing/#installing-gleam) for instructions to download straight to your OS.

-Once you install, you can run files in this repository with `gleam run` with an optional [-m filename] to run a specific module.
+Once you install, it is reccomended to use a Gleam Project structure which can be created by running `gleam new [project_name]` in your desired folder.
+The folder will contain a src directory that will contain a main file under the name `[project_name].gleam`.
+To run the project, type `gleam run` in the terminal with an optional -m to run a specific module.

 ## About Gleam